Sunil-GitBC/VirginMedia.Sales/README.md

 Below is a brief summary of the test.

-The solution included the following project
+The solution includes the following projects
 •	VirginMedia.Sales.Api
 •	VirginMedia.Sales.Application
 •	VirginMedia.Sales.Domain